 Ollama is straightforward for developers.
 For everyone else - and even for developers who want more than a terminal - there are real friction points.

 Terminal required.
-Every interaction starts in a terminal window.
-Pulling models, checking what's loaded, switching models, adjusting context length — all CLI commands.
+Beyond the basic chat window, every interaction starts in a terminal.
+Pulling models, checking what's loaded, adjusting context length, setting environment variables - all CLI commands.
 There's no GUI for model management.

-No built-in web UI.
-The most common Ollama frontend is Open WebUI, which requires Docker, a separate install, account creation, and its own configuration.
-A two-app stack to have a chat window.
+The built-in chat is minimal.
+No conversation history across sessions, no file input for vision models.
+The most common upgrade is Open WebUI, which requires Docker, a separate install, account creation, and its own configuration.
+A two-app stack to get a complete chat window.

 CORS blocks browser connections.
 Ollama rejects requests from web applications by default.
 If you want any browser-based tool to talk to Ollama, you need to configure CORS first - see the fix above.
 Most users discover this the hard way, after their first request silently fails.